 way features.
 By calculating and reporting the THIV, PHD, and ASI, a database will be developed from which comparisons can be made relative to the fl ail space model and from which decisions can be made as to appropriate measures of occupant risk.

-POST-IMPACT VEHICULAR TRAJECTORY
+POST-IMPACT VEHICULAR RESPONSE